Please contact us if you cannot find an answer to your query here.

 - Check grammar and spelling

-- Avoid quotations, or use them sparingly and for a specific purpose.
+- Use quotations sparingly and for a specific purpose.
 Remember, it is your personal statement.
 If you use quotations think about why, and do not let them speak for themselves.
 Make sure you have demonstrated explicitly why you are quoting.
 Integrate them into your argument.

 - Make sure you write a reasoned and coherent statement justifying your application.
 Use the statement to show you can build an argument and back up your statements with evidence.
 Asserting a 'passion' for law, particularly if you have never studied it, is an extravagant and intriguing claim.
 It might be better to consider if it is a passion.
 But if it is, you need to justify your claim in a way that the reader can assess it.